 In the EU cosmetic products are defined as: ‘cosmetic product’ means any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours.
 (EU Regulation 1223/2009, Article 2.1.a).

 Each product placed on the EU market needs to have a Responsible person assigned.
 Responsible person needs to be based in the EU, so if the manufacturer is based outside of the EU, then he needs to appoint a company in the EU to act as the Responsible person for his products placed on the EU market.
 The assigned Responsible person can either be the distributor, importer, a professional Responsible person or any other third company or person.
 There has to be only one Responsible person assigned per product for the whole EU.

 Only cosmetic products for which a legal or natural person is designated within the Community as ‘responsible person’ shall be placed on the market.
 (EU Regulation 1223/2009, Article 4.1).

 In order to establish clear responsibilities, each cosmetic product should be linked to a responsible person established within the Community.
 (EU Regulation 1223/2009).

 3. Compile the Product Information File

 Before cosmetic products are placed on the EU market, they need to have a Product Information File (PIF) compiled.
-Product Information File has to be kept by the Responsible person, and it contains a number of different raw material, finished product, packaging etc. specifications and test described in the Article 11 and Annex I of the EU cosmetics Regulation.
+Product Information File has to be kept by the Responsible person, and it contains a number of different raw material, finished product, packaging etc. specifications and test described in the Article 11 and Annex I of the EU cosmetics regulation compliant.